From amu to u: The Story of the Atomic Mass Unit

 The First Standards: Two Types of “amu”

 In the early 20th century, two slightly different mass scales emerged, both using the term “atomic mass unit” (amu).
-This created a subtle but significant conflict between the disciplines of chemistry and physics.
-The chemical scale was formalized around 1903, while the physical scale emerged in the 1920s with the development of mass spectrometry.
+The coexistence of two scales with the same name created a subtle but significant conflict between chemistry and physics.

 The Resolution: The Unified Atomic Mass Unit (u)

-- Why carbon-12?
-Several factors made carbon-12 a practical choice.
-It is a pure, single isotope, satisfying the need for precision.
+Carbon-12 is a pure, single isotope, satisfying the need for precision.
 Carbon is easily purified and handled in the laboratory.
-And its mass is such that the new unified atomic mass unit (u) is numerically very close to both of the old ‘amu’ standards, meaning existing scientific data did not need to be recalculated.
-(Hydrogen-1 was considered, but would have made all atomic masses greater than 1, requiring more extensive revision of existing tables.)
+And its mass is such that the new unified atomic mass unit (u) is numerically very close to both of the old “amu” standards, meaning existing scientific data did not need to be recalculated.
+Hydrogen-1 was considered but rejected.
+Calculations by Alfred Nier showed that carbon-12 required only a 42 ppm shift in existing chemical tables, whereas other candidates would have forced much larger revisions.

 Summary and Modern Usage

 In older texts and resources, you will frequently encounter the term “amu”.
-For all practical purposes in this course, you can treat it as being numerically identical to the modern, carbon-12 based unified atomic mass unit (u) or Dalton (Da).
-This textbook will use the modern u and Da symbols, as they represent the current standard.
+You can treat it as numerically identical to the modern, carbon-12 based unified atomic mass unit (u) or Dalton (Da).
+This textbook uses the modern u and Da symbols.

 When you look up an element on the periodic table, the atomic mass listed (such as 12.011 for carbon or 15.999 for oxygen) is expressed in these units.
-These values represent weighted averages that account for the natural abundance of each element’s isotopes.
+These values are weighted averages that account for the natural abundance of each element’s isotopes.
+They are not whole numbers because nature provides a mixture of isotopes, and they are not in grams because they are ratios.
+A fluorine atom, for instance, has a mass of 18.998 u, meaning it is about 1.58 times as heavy as a carbon-12 atom.
+That shared standard keeps every entry on the table comparable.